nechutny/WiFi-SDCF/README.md

 # WiFi@SDCF Typescript Client

 This repo contain TypeScript implementation of client for WiFi@SDCF.
 Now it is in early stages of development.
-Currently it supports discovering SD Cards on network and parsing basic informations.
+Currently it supports discovering SD Cards on network, parsing basic informations, listing and wonaloding files from FAT32.

 # Running